Answered! Jump to accepted answer.

 Regarding the question « I am going to Lucie’s house « from the lesson and the video included in the lesson, I understand chez to mean home and maison

-This relates to:Chez = at someone's place (prepositions) -
+This question relates to:French lesson "Chez = at someone's place (prepositions)"

 "Nous avons à la maison" is grammatically incorrect, it means "We have at the house."
 You could say: